cloudflare/cloudflare-docs/products/registrar/src/content/account-options/domain-contact-updates.md

 <Aside type='warning' header='Important'>

-After clicking the **Accept** button in the approval email Cloudflare sends you, your domain will be transfer-locked for 60 days.
+After clicking the link in the approval email Cloudflare sends you, you have the option to accept or reject the contact changes.
+If you click the **Accept** button, your domain will be transfer-locked for 60 days.
 If you do not want your domain to be locked, be sure to click the **Do not apply 60 day transfer lock** checkbox _before_ clicking the **Accept** button.

 </Aside>